Skip to content

 status string The status of the identity. status:UNREGISTERED

-synced date The date that this identity's information was last verified in any ISO 8601 format.
-To include the time in your search query, escape the : characters using a \. synced:2018-08-16T18\:29\:02Z
+synced date The date that this identity's information was last synchronized with Search, in ISO 8601 format.
+If you want to include the time in your search query, escape the : characters using a \. synced:2018-08-16T18\:29\:02Z

 isManager bool A boolean describing whether the identity is listed as the manager of another employee. isManager:true